IanMcGonigle/blog/dilettantedad/content/posts/vacation.md

 After lunch we went to the top of St. Marks tower.
 The views were nothing short of spectacular.
 Each cardinal co-ordinate had its own lookout, looking out over the city, the basilica, the lagoon, and the square.
 The boys kept us up at the top for more than forty five minutes, playing complicated games of eye-spy.
 I didn't mind, there was a cool breeze and the crowd was small.

 Next up was a guided tour of the Doge's Palace.
 Our guide showed us the most interesting aspects of the palace.
 The gilded ceilings, the chambers where the laws were written and carried out.
 One of the most amazing things was the large room.
 It was decorated with pictures of all the Doges high up in a band where the walls met the ceiling.
 For a time it was the largest room in the world without any support pillars.
 We then crossed through The Bridge of Sighs from the Palace to the prison.
 It was called this by Lord Byron who said prisoners sighed as the looked out the windows on the bridge as this was their last look of freedom.
 The prison was stark.
 THe cells were small concrete holes, barred with a special braided steel that was impossible to saw through.
 The doors into the cells were designed so you can only enter on your knees.
 The prison had been in operation until the nineteen twenties.

+The courtyard at the side of our hotel turns into a posh restaurant in the evenings.
+White table clothes, multiple forks, a dedicated sommelier.
+The establishment was probably a little too fancy to bring kids as young as as ours, but they were well behaved, for the most part.
+The food was the best _I_ had in Venice, but Truman did not like his pasta and did not eat any.
+I don't think Kari liked her ravioli much either.
+After dinner we went in search of something more to Truman's liking - pizza - and of course some gelato.

+### Day 3
+Our last day in Venice we took the Green Line tour of the islands in the Venetian lagoon.
+We the boat had a tour guide who offered a tour services in English, French, Italian, and German.
+She was difficult to hear over the roar of the boat engines.

+The first Island on the tour was Merano.
+Where we saw a demonstration of the glassworks the island is famous for.
+The people gathered in a standing area with tiered steps, like a mini auditorium.
+We watched as the glassworker make a vase by blowing glass, and then his mentor made a prancing horse out of a molten blob glass.
+At the end of each demonstration the emcee placed a strip of paper on the finished product and each time it vanished in a burst of flames.
+After We toured the gift shop, and took a stroll down the main canal before setting off to the next island - Torcello.

+There was not much on Torcello.
+It was the first inhabited island on in the lagoon.
+There was an old church, as well as numerous restaurants.
+We had lunch at an outdoor snack-bar next to a playground were the boys could get out some energy.

+Our final island was Berano.
+I wish we could have spent more than an hour there.
+The island was full of brightly colored houses in tightly packed neighborhoods.
+The island was traditionally home to a fishing village, and the legend is that the houses were painted vibrantly so that fishermen returning home could distinguish their houses in the dense fog that frequently engulfs the village.
+We walked the main canals and went down several side streets and allies.
+The main canals were lined with restaurants and tourist stores, but just off the canals it the buildings seemed to be homes of people who live there full time.
+Several establishments had sheets hanging in front of the doors.
+I assumed this was to prevent random tourists from entering.

+We returned to the hotel, and waited for a water taxi to take us to the ferry terminal.
+During our wait we spoke to some people from Rhode Island who had come to Venice as the last stop on a trans Atlantic cruise.

+Our lasts views of Venice were very similar to our first - a water taxi on the canals.
+The taxi was expensive, but worth it as it would have been difficult to get our luggage to the ferry terminal without the taxi.

+The sun deck on the ferry was only available while we were in the Venetian lagoon, Grant and I made the most of it.
+The majority of the trip across the Adriatic we read our respective books.

+We arrived in Rovijn to a spectacular sunset.
+The dock was just outside the old city, and we had great views of the city and the islands just off the coast.
+The boys looked at the old city and said "IT LOOKS JUST LIKE VENICE".
+We were met by Damir, our driver for the Croatian portion of our trip.
+He took us in a big black van and we drove away from Rovijn to an agro-tourismo winery called San Tomasso.
+This was further from the city than we had anticipated.

+Upon arrival we were greeted by what appeared to be the sole person working at the hotel.
+We had a late dinner, and settled in to a very small but well appointed suite.

 <!--